 The Fund permits shortfalls to arise on bulk transfers if the employer participating in the Fund has suitable strength of covenant and commits to meeting that shortfall in an appropriate period.
 This may require the employer's contributions to the Fund to increase between valuations.
 Where this is not met, the Fund may require a higher transfer amount or immediate contribution from the employer(s) involved.

-APPENDIX 1: Application of Funding Strategy by Employer Group
+APPENDIX 1: Funding Strategy by Employer Group

-The following pages set out how the Funding Strategy is applied to different employer groups, as summarised below: Scheduled Bodies
+The following pages set out how the Funding Strategy is applied to different employer groups.